dougalderman/surveys/README.md

     };
 ```

-A similar function loaded in the data for the questions from an array of survey answers.
+A similar function loaded in the data for the answers from an array of survey answers.

 Data can be exported to a csv file using the built-in UI-Grid export feature (by clicking on the menu tab at top right of grid).
 The csv file can be imported into Excel or another statistical program for further analysis.